Palliative care is available for anyone who has a progressive life-limiting disease.

 - support with spiritual issues through referral to appropriate resources

-- support in helping women and those close to her prepare for the later stages of secondary breast cancer, including understanding preferences for where she would like to die
+- support in helping women and those close to her prepare for the later stages of metastatic breast cancer, including understanding preferences for where she would like to die

 - bereavement support for families and carers.